Query Complexity of Tournament Solutions: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-We have shown that, for finding many common tournament solutions, one has to query, in the worst case, almost entire set of edges in the tournament.
+We have shown that, for finding many common tournament solutions, one has to query, in the worst case, almost the entire set of edges in the tournament.
 On the positive side, we have exhibited an important structural property, in terms of the top cycle of the tournament being small, which substantially reduces the query complexity of common tournament solutions.
-An immediate future direction of research is to study query complexity for other tournament solutions like the minimal covering set, the minimal extending set, the minimal TC-retentive set, the tournament equilibrium set, etc.\longversion{ Finding other structural properties of the tournament that can be leveraged to reduce the query complexity of common tournament solutions is another important direction of future research.}
+An immediate future direction of research is to study the query complexity for other tournament solutions like the minimal covering set, the minimal extending set, the minimal TC-retentive set, the tournament equilibrium set, etc. Finding other structural properties of the tournament that can be leveraged to reduce the query complexity of common tournament solutions is another important direction of future research.
+Another interesting future direction of research is to study the query complexity of the problem of finding any vertex in a tournament solution; Goyal et al.~\cite{goyalCaldem17} already showed that, for the Copeland rule, the query complexity of finding any vertex in the Copeland set remains $\Omega(n^2)$.
+However, our other proofs heavily rely on the fact that the algorithm needs to output the exact tournament solution.

 \longversion{